Strategic Opportunities Support (SOS)

-- Post Childbearing Professional Development Leave Award Program: Designed for women clinical and translational research faculty who are returning to work after childbearing leave, and to relieve them of non-research responsibilities for up to 3 months after maternity leave.
+- New Child Leave Award: Provides support for clinical and translational research faculty who are returning to work after parental leave by relieving them of non-research responsibilities for up to 3 months following family leave.

 In addition to standard SOS grants, SOS offers additional awards in partnerships with:

 - CTSI - Catalyst Awards for the Development of Diagnostics, Devices, Therapeutics and Digital Health